 Start Your Project Now!

-Our professional design services are free with no obligation to buy cabinets.
+Partner with our team of designers to make your dream home a reality.
 We’ll take you – step by step – through the whole planning process and together we’ll transform your space into more than you ever thought possible.
 Give us a call at (239) 458-8563 or fill out the form to the left.

 Create the Home of Your Dreams

-Base, or floor cabinets are used as storage for pots, pans, slow cookers, waffle-irons and non-perishable foods.
+- Base, or floor cabinets are used as storage for pots, pans, slow cookers, waffle-irons and non-perishable foods.
 The standard depth of a base cabinet depth is 24 inches, though some cabinets are as much as 36 inches deep to align the countertop with the newer, deeper refrigerators.
 Other custom cabinets can be as shallow as 12 inches to accommodate a tiny kitchen.
 The widths of floor cabinets can also be custom made to accommodate the size of the kitchen.
 They range from 12 to 36 inches and come in three inch increments.

-Wall cabinets, usually too light to hold lots of pots and pans, store the dinner service.
+- Wall cabinets, usually too light to hold lots of pots and pans, store the dinner service.
 Since they’re at eye-level they can be more decorative than floor cabinets and often have decorative panels that can be arched or cathedral style, louvered or made of clear, frosted or pebble glass.
 Some have panels made of chicken wire or other unusual materials.
 Like the standard base cabinets, the standard wall cabinet depth is 12 inches, though it can be as deep as 48 inches for custom made cabinets.

-Undersink cabinets usually lack inside shelves because they need to make room for the plumbing of the kitchen sink.
+- Undersink cabinets usually lack inside shelves because they need to make room for the plumbing of the kitchen sink.
 They either lack drawers or have false drawers.
 The benefit is that the space around the plumbing pipes is large enough to store stockpots, Dutch ovens and other larger than usual items.

 - In some houses, the pantry is in a room just off the kitchen.
 It holds spices and dry goods.
 In a house where the space is a premium, the pantry is a tall cabinet, or a base cabinet topped with a hutch.

 Kitchen Cabinet Materials

-Many homeowners believe that solid wood can’t be used in kitchen cabinets because of the heat and humidity the kitchen is subject too.
+- Many homeowners believe that solid wood can’t be used in kitchen cabinets because of the heat and humidity the kitchen is subject too.
 This isn’t true, for there are types of wood that can be used as long as they have a coat of varnish to protect them.
 One type of wood that would be very sturdy in a kitchen is teak, which is used on the decking of ships and for outdoor furniture.
 Granted, teak is expensive.

-This is steel alloyed with other metals then bonded to medium density fiberboard, or MDF or wood.
+- This is steel alloyed with other metals then bonded to medium density fiberboard, or MDF or wood.
 Cabinets, especially wall cabinets, are not 100 percent stainless steel because they’d be too heavy.

-Melamine is created from layers of plasticized paper bonded onto MDF or wood.
+- Melamine is created from layers of plasticized paper bonded onto MDF or wood.
 Thermofoil is a type of MDF with a vinyl coating.

-Cabinets come framed or unframed.
+- Cabinets come framed or unframed.
 Homeowners and interior designers find that unframed cabinets work best in a contemporary kitchen, and framed cabinets look best in more traditional kitchens.
 Homeowners shouldn’t limit themselves to traditional doors.
 Cabinets can be fitted with garage-like doors or doors that open out and up.

-Cabinet doors can be enhanced with pleasing hardware that complements the overall look of the kitchen.
+- Cabinet doors can be enhanced with pleasing hardware that complements the overall look of the kitchen.
 Hardware like knobs, draw pulls and hinges seem insignificant, but it’s surprising how much hardware is needed for a kitchen and how expensive it can be in the end.
 The homeowner might wish to splurge and get the very best hardware for the cabinets.

-Accessories make the kitchen an easier place to work, and some of them are esthetically pleasing.
+- Accessories make the kitchen an easier place to work, and some of them are esthetically pleasing.
 Like everything else in the kitchen, they need to be measured so that they fit in the cabinets.
 They include lazy Susans to make it easy to retrieve items from corner cabinets, plastic or wire pull-out baskets arranged on gliders, drawer organizers, spice racks and storage racks on the inside cabinet doors.